 I started yoga therapy with Rachel to reduce persistent knee pain and instability after two knee injuries over the past decade.
 Working with Rachel and doing roughly 3-5 minutes of targeted exercises per day has reduced my knee pain and instability to the point that I rarely consider it when choosing activities.
 It’s also reduced my low back pain, a long-term issue that I thought was just the way it was.
 Now I’m shocked that it’s not!
 I have less tension in my hip flexors and between my shoulder blades, and I have the tools to address all these issues when they do flare up due to too much sitting or commuting.– Katie

-Here’s an example of the results my clients are getting during their first five weeks of sessions:
+Here’s an example of the results my clients are getting during their first month of sessions:

 Working with Rachel has changed the way I notice how I’m moving, and how I listen to my body.
 I was able to go for a walk while wearing my giant 3-year-old in a carrier on my back with ZERO pain for the first time in years!– Rachelle